Information for SRJC Students

 - Get a Business Card

 After discussion with the representative, if you are interested in this organization, send a follow-up cover letter

-and resume tailored especially to them; mention your meeting at the career fair and ask for an interview.
+and resume tailored especially to them; mention your meeting at the career expo and ask for an interview.

 - Be Courteous

 Some businesses/organizations bring large quantities of print materials or ggive awaysh clearly intended for